metinaydar/metinaydar/README.md

  - earned my first pocket money to attend a paid seminar by writing an inventory management software for a local warehouse

-## My relation with universities are
+## I have
 - Master's degree in High Energy Physics from Dumlupinar Uni.
 - Bachelor's degree in Physics from Dumlupinar Uni.
-- took lessons from PhD programs (but couldn't manage to finish)
+- taken lessons from PhD programs (but couldn't manage to finish)
   - Digital Signal Processors, Linear Control Systems from Yildiz Technical Uni.
   - Optoelectronics from Ankara Uni.